TagPro: Community

 TagPro has been recognized for its particularly active community, especially on Reddit.
-The community often hosts tournaments, including several world championships and charity fundraising tournaments.
-The TagPro community has developed many organized competitive environments based around the many game type variations, including standard capture the flag, neutral flag, TagPro Racing, Eggball, and special event speedrunning challenges.

 Reception

 TagPro has received positive reviews.
 Peter Cilento of The Richest gave a mostly positive review, as he listed ten "reasons you need to start playing TagPro", two of which were "You can play with friends or strangers" and "it's addicting".
 Max Mallory of Indie Game Insider said TagPro "Is an amazing game" and complimented the fact that "Your basic TagPro arsenal isn’t in-game weapons or player boosts, but your ability to predict the positions of your opponents."
 Tom Sykes of PC Gamer listed TagPro as one of the games in his "free webgame round-up".
 He wrote, "TagPro doesn't look like much, and it's a little too ad-heavy for my liking, but there's a tactical, seemingly well balanced online multiplayer game waiting for you behind all that."
+The mystery writer G.T.
+Karber selected TagPro as one of the five games on his perfect fictional games console on Simon Parkin's podcast My Perfect Console in 2024.